 Enter your name and email address to download the Quick Start Garden Guide.
 You'll also get a mini-email course and weekly gardening tips and advice.

 Want strong stems and lots of side growth?
-Then you need to prune your pepper plants!!
+Then you need to prune your pepper plants!
 When the plant reaches the 8 or 10 leaf stage, pinch off the last 2-4 leaves on the top of the plant.

 Yes, you will likely feel like a plant murderer for topping off your plants.
 But–I promise you that you will be rewarded with thick stalks, a bushy pepper plant, and lots of peppers!